zdravkov/kendo-docs/api/dataviz/chart.md

 ### valueAxis.minorUnit `Number`

 The interval between minor divisions.
 It defaults to 1/5th of the [valueAxis.majorUnit](#configuration-valueAxis.majorUnit).
+If the [valueAxis.type](#configuration-valueAxis.type) is set to `"log"`, the minorUnit value represents the number of divisions between two major units and defaults to the major unit minus one.

 #### Example - set the value axis minor unit